-Darian currently serves on the International Board of Human Rights Watch (HRW) and The Philanthropy Workshop West (founding board member).
-She also serves on the advisory boards of the Carr Center for Human Rights Policy at Harvard University, the Human Rights Center at the University of California, the Coalition for the International Criminal Court, the Global Center for the Responsibility to Protect and the HRW Africa Advisory Committee and she chairs the Nominating and Governance Committee of Human Rights Watch.
-In addition, she is a member of International Human Rights Funders Group, Global Philanthropy Forum, Clinton Global Initiative and The Philanthropy Workshop West (TPWW).
+Darian currently serves on the International Board of Human Rights Watch (HRW) and The Philanthropy Workshop (founding board member).
+She also serves on the advisory boards of the Carr Center for Human Rights Policy at Harvard University, the Human Rights Center at the University of California, the Coalition for the International Criminal Court, the Global Center for the Responsibility to Protect, Global Witness, the HRW Africa Advisory Committee and she chairs the Nominating and Governance Committee of Human Rights Watch.
+In addition, she is a member of International Human Rights Funders Group, Global Philanthropy Forum, Clinton Global Initiative and The Philanthropy Workshop (TPW).
 Darian is a past trustee of the World Affairs Council, Commonwealth Club, USA for UNHCR (the UN Refugee Agency), past board member of the Fund for Global Human Rights and a founding board member of Genocide Intervention Network.

 Darian holds dual master’s degrees in Political Science and International Area studies with an emphasis on human rights and mass atrocity crimes from the University of California at Berkeley (Rotary Center for International Studies in Peace and Conflict Resolution).
 She is also an early and ardent supporter of advancing the Responsibility to Protect (R2P) framework.

 Born in Germany, Darian resides in San Francisco, California (USA).